seedy1/personal-books-commenter/README.md

 > Please provide a link to the `istanbul` HTML coverage summary (or from a similar tool).

 Test coverage can be found in the `coverage` folder.
-Here is a scresshot of a recent run.
+Here is a screenshot of a recent run.
 ![text coverage image](tc.png)